Piano Concerto No. 2 (Glass): Third movement: The Land

 The final movement begins quietly.
 All of the instruments excluded from the preceding movement are reintroduced.
 After a series of sullen string lengths, as well as quick woodwind undertone, the piano enters the movement uncommonly late-more than two minutes into play.
-After some time, the work begins to escalade until it reaches a climactic moment in the concerto, a point of unforeseen energy and enthusiasm.
+After some time, the work begins to escalate until it reaches a climactic moment in the concerto, a point of unforeseen energy and enthusiasm.
 This is recapitulated multiple times before the movement reverts to its original minor mode introductory material.
 The concerto finishes with piano solo, sadly playing low F minor chords.

 The final part of the work is, perhaps, its most important.
 Glass comments: "I wanted this final movement to reflect also the expanse of time - what the land was before the expedition and what it became after."
 Glass emphasizes progression in this movement; this may be interpreted, in light of Glass' words, to be a movement of the country in and of itself, its successes and failures, and most importantly its Western expansion which was begun by the Lewis and Clark expedition.